Is My Horse Telepathic?

 Communicating spontaneously, even tattling on grooms or other horses

-Krall used a tapping system: the left hoof for tens, the right for units.
-So if the answer was 65, the horse would tap six times with the left hoof and five with the right.
+Krall implemented a tapping system: the left hoof for tens and the right for units.
+For instance, if the answer was 65, the horse would tap six times with the left hoof and five times with the right.

 The 'Clever Hans Effect'

-Clever Hans was a horse in early 20th-century Germany who captivated audiences with what seemed like astonishing intelligence—he could “solve” math problems, tell time, and even understand German.
-Or so it appeared.
+Clever Hans was a horse in early 20th-century Germany who captivated audiences with what appeared to be remarkable intelligence.
+He could “solve” math problems, tell time, and even understand German—or so it seemed.

 Hans would tap his hoof to answer questions posed by his trainer, Wilhelm von Osten.
 Crowds were amazed, and even scientists were intrigued.
-But in 1907, psychologist Oskar Pfungst conducted a series of experiments.
+However, in 1907, psychologist Oskar Pfungst conducted a series of experiments that changed everything.

 Pfungst varied who asked the questions: